YomnaElmousalami/Projects/WebsiteAnalysis/README.md

 Note: This project, WebsiteAnalysis, was done with a group of 4 individuals to analyze the static content on each page within a local copy of a website in the Java programming language; this includes an analysis of each page and the site as a whole.
-All names will be kept anonymous for confidentiality.
+All names will be kept anonymous for confidentiality reasons.

 # Project Description